ImperialCollegeLondon/fractalgenetics/README.md

   * Keep or discard the end slices in the calculation of the summary statistics (the default is Keep).

 ## Test data
 Data for 7 subjects (A to G) is held in [Test Data](https://github.com/UK-Digital-Heart-Project/AutoFD/tree/master/Test%20data).
-Select this as the top level folder for analysis.
+Unzip  and select as the top level folder for analysis.
 Choose acquisition order of Apex to Base.

 ## Outputs
 Outputs are written to a new sub-folder ```Automated FD Calculation Results```.
 Each subject's folder will show the intermediate images (see figure) and box-counting.